 Muddy Roots Records

 While attending Muddy Roots Europe Festival 2013 in Belgium, Dylan was singing songs in the camping ground, when he was asked to take to the stage to replace a band who had to cancel their performance.
 That performance led to an invite from Muddy Roots Records to begin working with them in Nashville.
 In 2014 Muddy Roots Records flew Dylan over to Nashville to do some recording & to attend Folk Alliance International in Kansas City.
 On this trip, Dylan met his now wife Kristin Bargmann.
 In 2015, Dylan released the live record 'Soul Hell Cafe' on Muddy Roots Records.
-The album was recorded at the Soul Hell Cafe in Essen, Germany while Dylan was on a European headline tour in 2014.
+The album was recorded at the Soul Hell Cafe in Essen, Germany while Dylan was on a European headline tour in that same year.
 Dylan continued to perform at Muddy Roots events in the United States & Europe, from 2013 - 2018, being billed alongside such artists as Ralph Stanley, Ramblin' Jack Elliott, Peter Rowan, Del McCoury, Bonnie Prince Billy, Ricky Skaggs, The Sonics, The Blasters & The Melvins.

 Dylan moved to Nashville in 2016.
 Following some busking on Broadway, his first Nashville show was with Spider Stacy of The Pogues, The Lost Bayou Ramblers & The Secret Commonwealth on St. Patrick's Day at the Nashville Palace.
 On meeting Flogging Molly in Nashville that same year, Dylan was invited to perform on the 2017 punk rock Flogging Molly Cruise through the Bahamas & was billed alongside Flogging Molly, The Skatalites, NOFX, Less Than Jake, DeVotchKa, The English Beat, Zander Schloss & others.